dat-ecosystem-archive/docs/README.md

 ## Writing & Editing Docs

 [See docs folder](docs/readme.md) for information on editing and adding docs.
-Once you finish editing the docs, send a PR to the `deploy` branch to get the edits automatically deployed.
+Once you finish editing the docs, send a PR to the `master` branch to get the edits automatically deployed.

 ### Creating + Generating Paper from Markdown